Brussels approves Czech national recovery plan but warns about Babis' conflict of interest

 Hungary and Poland are disputing the mechanism’s legality in the European Court of Justice.
 Meanwhile the European Parliament has passed a resolution threatening legal action against the Commission if it fails to apply it.

-The Czech government has dismissed the problem.
+The Czech government has dismissed the problem, arguing that it is setting up the control systems the Commission demands.

 "If the material sent by the government to Brussels is fulfilled, then the problem will not arise, I consider it solved," said Social Democrat leader and Deputy Prime Minister Jan Hamacek on July 19.